-Faculty Liaisons are required to visit each Concurrent Enrollment Instructor in the classroom at least one time per course to review course content and delivery, student discourse, and rapport with students to ensure equivalency with their oncampus counter-parts.
-This process of site observations is based on a 3-year course rotation.
+Faculty Liaisons are required to conduct site observations of each Concurrent Enrollment Instructor's classroom to review course content and delivery, student discourse, and rapport with students to ensure equivalency with their on-campus counter-parts.
+The process of site observations is based on a 3-year course rotation.
 Any new courses that are added to the concurrent course catalog will be observed that first year then placed into the rotation; likewise, any courses that are dropped will be removed from the rotation.
-After the 3rd year, the rotation will be reevaluated to adjusted to maintain a balanced schedule.
-At times, the distance or other factors may come into conflict with the site visit.
-If this is the case, special accommodations can be made with the Faculty Liaison and the Dual Enrollment office.
-In preparation for Faculty Liaison visits, Concurrent Enrollment Instructors will be asked to have the following materials available:
+After the 3rd year, the rotation will be re-evaluated and adjusted to maintain a balanced schedule.
+Because distance, scheduling, or other factors may come into conflict with in-person site visits, accommodations can be made that that allows for remote site observations, options include asynchronous recording or live video conferencing.